 Waste production does not follow the same trend as the above environmental impacts.
 The largest contributor is the end of life module.
-This is because the entire product is sent to landfill and recycling treatment once it reaches the end of life state.
+This is because a big part of the product is sent to landfill once it reaches the end of life state.
 However, there is a still an impact associated with the production module since we do generate waste on site.
 The very small impact associated with installation is due to the loss rate of product during implementation.